 While you’re out and about in the city, you have to try Cartagena’s famed fritanga.
 Essentially a platter of fried finger food, fritanga is a medley of cheese, bread, and meats—all fried to perfection.
-As every cafe and street vendor claims to have the best fritanga around, ask your Hero for suggestions as to where to nosh on this local specialty!
+As every cafe and street vendor claims to have the best fritanga around, ask a local for suggestions as to where to nosh on this local specialty!
 If you’re looking for a more sit-down-style dinner, though, you have to try one of the innumerable seafood restaurants serving

 Cartagena is known for its vibrant nightlife, and the city boasts a wide variety of bars and clubs at which to dance the night away.
 Colombian culture emphasizes dancing as a means of connecting to others, and Cartagena’s endless selection of clubs reflects this cultural trait!
 Cartagena locals are full of advice about which salsa clubs to check out—Cafe Havana is a local favorite.
 Locals tell us that they often play live music!